Skip to content

 EmailOne attachment

-Combine PNG with Print to PDF
+Method 1: Combine PNG with Print to PDF

-1. Select PNG files in File Explorer.
+1. Sort PNG files in File Explorer by name (use page-01.png style names).

-2. Right-click → Print.
+2. Multi-select, right-click → Print.

 3. Choose Microsoft Print to PDF.